ossacolsale/BPMNator/README.md

 // and so on with other commands...
 ```

-You can also use BPMNator, with some limitations, via command line:
+You can also use BPMNator, with some limitations, via command line.

+If you installed it globally __just type `bpmnator` in your shell console__.

+If you installed it only locally, just make the following steps:

 ```BASH
 # go inside "bpmnator" folder in one of two possible ways: